 As a Dot Foods warehouse worker, you’re rewarded for going above and beyond with more than a pat on the back.
 At any point throughout the year, you have a chance to supplement your next paycheck by simply doing your job and doing it well.
 All Dot Foods warehouse workers can earn incentive-based pay, also known as performance pay or incentive pay.
 Incentive-based pay can significantly increase your earning potential.

 In this article, we’ll take a closer look at what incentive-based pay is, how it works in our warehouses, and other ways Dot Foods warehouse workers can earn more than their basic salary.

 What Is Incentive-Based Pay?

-And because goals are refreshed every two weeks, you’ll have a clean shot at earning IBP 21 times a year.
+And because goals are refreshed every two weeks, you’ll have a clean shot at earning incentive-based pay 21 times a year.
 So if you have a rough couple of weeks in terms of hitting productivity goals, it’s not the end of the world.
 You’ll have another chance with a clean slate soon enough.

-In addition to IBP, many locations offer automatic raises after six months on the job and merit increases after a year.
-You’re also eligible, like all Dot employees, for quarterly and annual service-level bonuses.
-And of course you’ll also receive best-in-class benefits, vacation and sick time, and personal hours.
+Many Dot Foods locations offer pay differentials for working specific shifts or warehouses.
+For example, a location might pay more for weekend hours, overnight hours, and, in some cases, working in the freezer warehouse.
+And, of course, you’ll also receive best-in-class benefits, vacation and sick time, and personal hours.
 We aim to give every employee the resources necessary to thrive both on and off the job.